Vanguard Target Retirement 2070 Fund has launched

 Ready to take the next steps?

-2Vanguard Target Retirement Funds average expense ratio as of December 31, 2021: 0.11%.
-Vanguard Target Retirement Funds expense ratio as of February 14, 2022: 0.08%.
-Industry average expense ratio for comparable target-date funds as of December 31, 2021: 0.49%.
+2Vanguard Target Retirement Funds average expense ratio: 0.08%.
+Industry average expense ratio for comparable target-date funds: 0.48%.
 All averages are asset-weighted.
 Industry average excludes Vanguard.
-Sources: Vanguard and Morningstar.
+Sources: Vanguard and Morningstar, Inc., as of December 31, 2022.

 3Source: Vanguard, How America Saves 2020.